Modern Tools and Future Trends in Data Collection Methods

 • Examples:

-• Automated Data Extraction: Solutions like Artsyl docAlpha use OCR, AI, and machine learning to capture and process data from digital and physical documents, eliminating manual entry.
+• Data capture automation: Solutions like Artsyl docAlpha combine OCR, AI, and validation rules to extract and verify data from invoices, orders, forms, emails, and attachments - reducing manual entry and exception handling.

 • Benefits of Modern Technologies: